Nico749/NoSQL_Social_Network_API/README.md

 ## Room for Improvement

 Room for improvement:
-* Removing a reaction not working
-* add and remove a friend
+* Fix bug itno removing a reaction and a friend functions

 ## Installation